Call Forwarding or Call Diverting is explained.

-For an incoming call, where the phone keeps ringing for some time, and the call is not picked.
+For an incoming call, where the phone keeps ringing for some time, and the call is not picked up.
 Now, this call forwarding comes into the picture.
 If a mobile subscriber has activated this call forwarding, then after ringing for some time call forwards to the forwarding number.

 Call forwarding data on HLR:

 Similar to any other service, the subscriber profile on HLR has a call forwarding subscription for each call forwarding type.
-With the subscriber provisioning, call forwarding is in the register state.
+With the subscriber provisioning, call forwarding is in the registered state.
 Later a subscriber can enable or disable each call forwarding type.
 The following are the parameters in the subscriber profile.
 All types are described in GSM 03:08.